openlilylib/snippets/py/font-install/README.md

 working directory as the font directory.
 If the resulting path doesn't point to an existing path you are prompted to choose between creating the given directory or aborting the program.
-- `-e --lilypond-executable`
+- `-t --targets`
-Pass this option a path to the LilyPond installation you want to process.
-The option tries to find a valid LilyPond installation by interpreting the path as either the LilyPond executable or the root directory of an installation.
+Pass this option a path to one or more LilyPond installations you want to process.
+The option tries to find valid installations by interpreting the paths as either the LilyPond executable or the root directory of an installation.
-If both attempts fail the program aborts.
+If this fails for any of the given versions the program aborts.

 ### Controlling the Behaviour